 Trash containers located throughout the interior common areas are not to be used for personal trash.
-You are responsible for disposing of personal trash and recyclable items in the designated trash/recycling areas located in the building.
+You are responsible for disposing of personal trash and recyclable items in the designated trash/recycling areas located right outside of the building.

 Please do not discard of furniture or large bulky items in the hallways, trash rooms and/or dumpsters.